Skip to main content

 Qrvey’s approach to multi-tenant security architecture is to utilize the assert model for both authentication and authorization.
 The assert model effectively allows you to maintain your existing user accounts, roles/groups and permissions, and then declare a user’s identity and permissions to the Qrvey platform dynamically at runtime.
 The ability to assert/declare a user’s identity and access permissions is favorable when embedding third party platforms in your core application for a multi-tenancy deployment, because it means that you will not need to redefine and replicate your existing security schema.

 Qrvey makes the assert model for security possible by providing a comprehensive set of widget configuration properties that can all be set dynamically at runtime.
 This document discusses best practices for implementing authentication and authorization using these widget configuration properties.
-If you are not yet familiar with how to embed and configure Qrvey widgets, review the Embedded Widgets Overview.

 You should ensure that whichever type of widget you choose to embed, that all sensitive widget configuration properties are properly encrypted with a Qrvey Token.
-It is recommended to watch the JWT Widget Integration training video on the Qrvey Partner Portal.

 Authentication